 While I was in the research stage of my book, I was in Hattiesburg, MS, about 80 miles south from where I live.
-While at the Country Club, I met a Vietnam P.O.W. who spent seven-and-a-half years at the infamous Hanoi Hilton.
-Colonel George Robert Hall survived his capture with his love for golf.
+While at the Country Club, I met a Vietnam P.O.W. who spent seven-and-a-half years at the infamous Hanoi Hilton in North Vietnam.
+Colonel George Robert Hall survived his captivity with his love for golf.
 Col. Hall played his home course and Pebble Beach every day in his mind.
 Six weeks after his release in February of 1973, he played in the New Orleans P.O.W.
 Pro-Am Open, where he shot his handicap of four (4).
-During my interview with Col. Hall, he credited his amazing performance with playing each shot of each hole in his mind.
+During my interview with Col. Hall, he credited his amazing performance with playing each shot of each hole in his mind during his captivity.

 In the weeks following his release, he drew each hole of his Hattiesburg golf course in preparing to play for the first time.
-On paper or a cut-sheet, Col. Hall walked himself around each hole as he played each shot on paper.
+On paper or a cut-sheet, Col. Hall walked himself around each hole as he played each shot on paper, The Paper Chase.
 For his story and my interview with Col. Hall, please link to my article: 1973 GREATER NEW ORLEANS PRO-AM OPEN INVITATIONAL– HONORING OUR HEROES, A TRUE AMERICAN STORY! http://goo.gl/24lFvo.

 This story was an impressive achievement for a golfer of any level, much less a golfer that spent seven-and-a-half years serving as a P.O.W. at the Hanoi Hilton in North Vietnam.
 His story deserves to be told about being a great American and How he used his love of golf to survive his capture.